 Minecraft Middle Earth is a Minecraft community that recreates the world described by JRR Tolkien and his writings.
-People can participate in organized events in which we collaborate to create major landmarks, terrain, caves, castles, towns, farms and more.Dismiss Notice
+Everyone can participate in organized events in which we collaborate to create major landmarks, terrain, caves, castles, towns, farms and more.Dismiss Notice

 To get started, visit The New Player Guide